AlynMing/MessageApp/README.md

 ## Overview
 ### Description
-Teamup is a messaging app where users can send group or private messages from their device.
-Users can chat with other users and share images.
-It’s a simple, quickly and easy way to keep in touch with co-workers or friends and family.
+Teamup is a messaging app where users can send friends private messages from their device.
+Users can chat with users and share images.
+It’s a simple, quick and easy way to keep in touch with co-workers, friends and family.

 ### App Evaluation
 - **Category:**